Provable Acceleration for Diffusion Models under Minimal Assumptions: Introduction

 Diffusion models involve two stochastic processes: a forward process and a reverse process.
 The forward process progressively diffuses a sample from the target data distribution into pure noise (typically Gaussian noise).
 The reverse process, guided by the (Stein) score functions of the forward process, transforms pure noise into a sample from the data distribution, thereby achieving the goal of generative modeling.
 At the heart of constructing the reverse process lies score matching, the task of learning the score functions along the forward process, which is often accomplished via neural networks in practice \citep{hyvarinen2005estimation,vincent2011connection,song2020sliced}.
 The reverse process can be implemented through either stochastic differential equation (SDE)-based or ordinary differential equation (ODE)-based dynamics, exemplified by the Denoising Diffusion Probabilistic Model (DDPM) \citep{ho2020denoising} and the Denoising Diffusion Implicit Model (DDIM) \citep{song2020denoising}, respectively.
 Recent theoretical developments have shown that score-based samplers, when equipped with accurate score estimates, can achieve comparable or superior iteration complexity to classical methods such as Langevin dynamics \citep{bakry2014analysis}---notably, without requiring structural assumptions such as log-concavity or even smoothness of the target distribution \citep{chen2022sampling,chen2023improved,benton2023linear,li2024d}.

-While diffusion models have demonstrated impressive sampling performance, they face a significant computational challenge---generating high-quality outputs typically requires a large number of iterative steps.
+While diffusion models have demonstrated impressive empirical performance and provably attain the minimax convergence rate of sampling for smooth densities \citep{oko2023diffusion,zhang2024minimax,dou2024optimal}, they face a significant computational challenge---generating high-quality outputs typically requires a large number of iterative steps.
 Since each iteration involves a neural network evaluation for the score function, the iteration nature makes them substantially slower than single-step samplers such as variational auto-encoders (VAEs) \citep{kingma2013auto} and generative adversarial networks (GANs) \citep{goodfellow2014generative}.
 This computational bottleneck highlights the pressing need to accelerate diffusion models without compromising their exceptional output quality.

 To address this challenge, various acceleration strategies have been proposed, which can be broadly classified into two categories based on whether they require additional learning.
 Examples of ``training-based'' methods, such as distillation \citep{salimans2022progressive} and consistency models \citep{song2023consistency}, aim to reduce the computational burdens by adapting pre-trained models into related architectures.
 While these approaches demonstrate significant empirical improvements, the costs incurred by additional training processes remain prohibitively high for large-scale models.
 In contrast, ``training-free'' methods leverage the pre-trained score functions and directly modify the sampling procedure, avoiding resorting to additional training.
 Hence, this approach offers universal applicability to the off-the-shelf pre-trained diffusion models.
 Some notable examples in this category include DPM-Solver \citep{lu2022dpm}, DPM-Solver++ \citep{lu2022dpm+}, Unipc \citep{zhao2024unipc}, which have achieved substantial empirical speedups.
 However, theoretical understanding of training-free accelerated samplers remains inadequate.